dangoslen/dangoslen-me-site/content/blog/reflections-on-three-years-of-blogging.md

 ### More Focused Writing

-Write more about the same topics.
-When I first started writing I thought I would exhaust all topics about code reviews, building trust in your teams, or how to build effective teams.
-I've found there is actually a TON left to write about.
+I want to focus more and more on writing about the same topics.
+When I first started writing I thought I would exhaust all things code reviews or building trust in your teams.
+I've found there is actually a TON left to write about in both of these domains.

 I've also become much more passionate about the idea of sustainable development - that development teams should be able to maintain a constant pace indefinitely.
 Everywhere I look I see developers who are overwhelmed, exhausted, and beat up.
 They are burned out.